Enterprise

 Team morale: Engineers who spend their time fighting production fires instead of building new things burn out faster.
 QA teams that feel like they're catching the same types of bugs over and over lose motivation.
 The human cost of poor quality is real and compounds over time.

-Why bugs are cheaper to find early
+Why bugs are cheaper to find early (and what it means for your QA workflow)

 The cost escalation curve isn't arbitrary — it's driven by concrete factors that increase at each stage.